 Colorful Camellia Bushes

-Thanks to advances in breeding, the once-dainty camellia (Camellia japonica spp.) can now withstand temperatures as low as -10 degrees Fahrenheit, according to Gardenia.
+Thanks to advances in breeding, some cultivars of the once-dainty camellia (Camellia japonica spp.) can now withstand temperatures as low as -10 degrees Fahrenheit, according to Gardenia.
 Reaching heights of up to 20 feet and spreading up to 10 feet, these evergreens feature attractive winter blooms in shades of white, pink, red and lavender.

 Versatile camellias will grow in hedges, along borders or in containers.
 They make for fragrant and beautiful cut-flower arrangements and require very little care.
 They're also not particular about soil, doing as well in clay soils as they do in sandy and loamy earth.
 They do need frequent irrigation, however, and even established plants show little to no drought resistance.

 Camellias need only scant fertilization and do best when provided with a balanced fertilizer for acid-loving plants once a year after blooming, if indicated by soil-test recommendations.
 If desired, you can prune spring bloomers immediately after the flowers fade and fall bloomers early in the spring before the flowers set.

 Easy-Care Winter Heath

 Gardeners in USDA plant hardiness zones 6 through 8 can enjoy the flowers of winter heath (Erica carnea) each year.
 Some cultivars, such as 'Springwood Pink' are hardy to zone 5.
 Available with red, pink or purple flowers, winter heath blooms in October or November and holds its colorful blooms until May.
 When the flowers fade, beautiful foliage remains in rich hues of copper, bronze and gold for an interesting contrast against summer greens.